 While the FDA has looked into Alli's potential link to liver damage at an April 2009 reunion of its Drug Safety Oversight Board (DSB), a major concern involving the FDA is the fact that the organization is not issuing any warnings for those individuals currently taking the over the counter drug.

-If this drug was an organic herbal supplement, the FDA would be quick to pull it from the shelves while putting the manufacturer under investigation and probably throwing them in jail.
-But, because this is a big pharmaceutical company designed to slowly make us ill and keep us in the system until we die, they allow this harmful drug to continue to be sold over-the-counter even despite the fact that it is currently under investigation for the role it plays in liver damage.
-Every pharmaceutical drug causes damage to the body and only addresses the symptoms and never the root cause!
+If this drug were an organic herbal supplement, the FDA would be quick to pull it from the shelves while putting the manufacturer under investigation and probably throwing them in jail.
+But, because this is a big pharmaceutical company designed to slowly make us ill and keep us in the system until we die, they allow this harmful drug to be sold over-the-counter even though it was investigated for causing liver damage.

 Alli is also being actively marketed as we speak.
 Moreover, the majority of diet pills sold over the counter in the United States do not need pre-approval by the FDA, as they are not typified as drugs, but are considered food!

 Currently, the FDA considers diet pills safe until found otherwise.
-What is more, it is not up to companies who sell these drugs to look into their safety, but is the job of the FDA.
-Usually, due to budgetary restraints, the FDA will wait for “adverse results” to appear in those taking the drug, before any disciplinary measures take place.
+It is not up to companies who sell these drugs to verify safety, but is the job of the FDA.
+Usually, due to budgetary restraints, the FDA will wait for "adverse results" to appear in those taking the drug, before any disciplinary measures take place.
 The FDA also has not reported how many liver-damage reports from real human beings taking the drug Alli actually exist.